-Ask yourself these 4 helpful questions and you’ll find it easy to know what to keep and what to toss when you’re decluttering your home!
+Wondering how to decide what to keep when decluttering?
+These 4 helpful decluttering questions will make it easy for you to know what to keep and what to toss when clearing the clutter from your home!

 Hey, Thrifty Frugal Mamas!
 I’m Angela from Setting My Intention and I’m excited to share four helpful questions to ask yourself when decluttering your home.
 These are questions that I’ve asked myself repeatedly (too many times to count) since I’ve been decluttering my home with focus for the past two years.